Fully Autonomous AI Agents Should Not be Developed: AI Agent Levels

 \section{AI Agent Levels}

-AI agents may be said to be more or less autonomous (or agentic), and the extent to which something is an agent may be understood on a sliding scale.
-Most writing on AI agents do not make such distinctions, which has contributed to recent confusion in both technical and public discourse about what AI agents are and what they are capable of \cite{Nathan2024}.
-Addressing this issue, a proposal of different gradations of ``AI agent'' has recently been put forward by multiple researchers (e.g., \citet{kapoor2024ai,Ng2024,Greyling2024,Nathan2024,smolagentsblog}, although there is not yet consensus on the specifics of each level.
-Drawing from these ideas and different descriptions of AI agents, we propose a leveled AI agent scale in \cref{table:agentic-levels}.
-Levels are one way of categorizing; for a classic categorization with consensus, see Russell and Norvig~\citeyearpar{RussellNorvig1995}.
+AI agents may be said to be more or less autonomous (or agentic) along a sliding scale.
+Most writing on AI agents does not make such a distinction, which has contributed to recent confusion in both technical and public discourse about what AI agents are and what they are capable of \cite{Nathan2024}.
+Addressing this issue, a proposal of different gradations of ``AI agent'' has recently been put forward by multiple researchers (e.g., \citet{kapoor2024aiagentsmatter,Ng2024,Greyling2024,Nathan2024,HuggingFace2024SmolAgents}, without consensus on the specifics of each level.
+Drawing from these ideas and descriptions of AI agents, we propose the leveled AI agent scale in \cref{table:agentic-levels}, highlighting technical implementation details and the distribution of control.\footnote{This approach to levelling is one way of categorizing; for a classic categorization with consensus, see Russell and Norvig~\citeyearpar{RussellNorvig1995}.}

-Our proposed agentic levels correspond to decreasing input from a user and decreasing code written by the agent developers.
-On the other side of this coin, AI agents can control more of how they operate.
+Our proposed agentic levels correspond to decreasing human influence: A reduction of explicit instructions from users and system-specific programming from developers.
+Conversely, AI agents have more control over how they operate and what they can do.
 This is a critical aspect of the AI agent scale to understand in order to inform how agents might be developed for the better: The more autonomous the system, the more we \textbf{cede human control}.